-This annual conference is organized by the Office of Peer Programs and with the assistance of Wings Across Alabama.
+This annual conference is organized by the Office of Peer Programs with the assistance of Wings Across Alabama.
 Approximately 800 participants attend each year with more than 600 attendees awarded scholarships that would not be able to attend otherwise.
-This year marked the 25rd anniversary of the conference.
+This year marked the 25th anniversary of the conference.
 The conference is coordinated by peers and features speakers and workshops on topics and issues of interest to individuals with mental illness.
 Activities during the conference also include the presentation of the annual RESPECT awards, the annual Talent Show, a candlelight vigil, a watermelon social, and a dance.
-This three day conference not only offers educational and inspirational tracks, but promotes opportunities for true peer camaraderie and empowerment.
+This three-day conference not only offers educational and inspirational tracks but promotes opportunities for true peer camaraderie and empowerment.
 Medical staff from state psychiatric facilities and community mental health centers volunteer every year to be part of the Crisis Response Team.
 Health screenings are offered to consumers in attendance.

 SA Consumer Conference

-SA Consumer Conference is a yearly educational conference for substance abuse consumers throughout Alabama.
+SA Consumer Conference is a yearly educational conference for substance use consumers throughout Alabama.
 The conference offers workshops and speakers on topics and issues of interest to individuals around the state recovering from substance use disorder.
-Most of the presenters at the conference are themselves in recovery from substance abuse.
+Most of the presenters at the conference are themselves in recovery from substance use.
 The conference is coordinated by the Office of Peer Programs but most of the planning and execution of the conference is done by consumers.
-In addition to educational opportunities, the conference provides opportunities for interaction with peers, empowerment and social interaction.
+In addition to educational opportunities, the conference provides opportunities for interaction with peers, empowerment, and social interaction.
 All of the attendees receive scholarships to attend the conference.

 SA Peer Conference

 SA Peer Conference is a yearly state-wide educational conference for Certified Recovery Support Specialists.
-The purpose of the conference is to provide education on peer services, highlight peer accomplishments, allow peers to share combined knowledge experience working as a peer, promote the value of utilizing peer services, encourage collaborations, promote advocacy, and to encourage the development of consumer-operated services in communities.
+The purpose of the conference is to provide education on peer services, highlight peer accomplishments, allow peers to share combined knowledge and experience working as a peer, promote the value of utilizing peer services, encourage collaborations, promote advocacy, and encourage the development of consumer-operated services in communities.